 While I love lifting and compound movements, working out third trimester is a great time to focus on all those fun little muscles that make a world of difference.
 Your hips and stabilizers in general should be targeted (check out the best pregnancy hip exercises)

 Not only is working the smaller muscle groups helpful in terms of labor prep but it also helps because they’re less intense for you to perform.
 Take it slow, ensure you’re contracting the actual muscle and reap the rewards of isolation training.

 Work The Back Of The Body

 This is something you should do always.
 ALWAYS.
-But even more so in pregnancy and third trimester.
+But even more so in pregnancy and during third trimester workouts.
 Obviously by now your center of gravity has changed due to your expanding belly and it only gets more difficult constantly holding a newborn!

 Pay specific attention to the hamstrings, glutes and upper back muscles to help relieve any postural pain and prepare you for post birth.

 Don’t Push Yourself